p2p-ld/numpydantic/docs/index.md

 - **Validation** - Shape, dtype, and other array validations
 - **Interfaces** - Works with {mod}`~.interface.numpy`, {mod}`~.interface.dask`, {mod}`~.interface.hdf5`,
   {mod}`~.interface.video`, and {mod}`~.interface.zarr`,
   and a simple extension system to make it work with whatever else you want!
+Provides a uniform and transparent interface so you can both use common indexing operations and also access any special features of a given array library.
 - **Serialization** - Dump an array as a JSON-compatible array-of-arrays with enough metadata to be able to recreate the model in the native format
 - **Schema Generation** - Correct JSON Schema for arrays, complete with shape and dtype constraints, to